sezzle/sezzle-magento2/README.md

 ## Configure Sezzle

+### Payment Configuration

-* Make sure you have the `Merchant ID` and the `API Keys` from the [`Sezzle Merchant Dashboard`](https://dashboard.sezzle.com/merchant/).
+* Make sure you have the `Merchant UUID` and the `API Keys` from the [`Sezzle Merchant Dashboard`](https://dashboard.sezzle.com/merchant/).
 Sign Up if you have not signed up to get the necessities.
 * Navigate to `Stores > Configuration > Sales > Payment Methods > Sezzle > Payment Settings` in your `Magento` admin.
 * Set the Payment Mode to `Live` for LIVE and set it as `Sandbox` for SANDBOX.
-* Set the `Merchant ID`, `Public Key` and `Private Key`.
+* Set the `Merchant UUID`, `Public Key` and `Private Key`.
 * Set `Payment Action` as `Authorize only` for doing payment authorization only and `Authorize and Capture` for doing instant capture.
 * Set the Merchant Country as per the origin.
-* Enable the log tracker to trace the `Sezzle` checkout process.
+* Set `Min Checkout Amount` to restrict Sezzle payment method below that amount.
 * Set `Payment from Applicable Countries` to `Specific Countries`.
 * Set `Payment from Specific Countries` to `United States` or `Canada` as Sezzle is currently available for US and Canada only.
+* Set `Enable Customer Tokenization` to `Yes` for allowing Sezzle to tokenize the customer account if they approve it.
+If customer wish to tokenize their account, next time, they don't have to redirect to Sezzle Checkout for completing the purchase, rather it will happen in your website.
+* Save the configuration and clear the cache.

+### Widget Configuration

+* Make sure to put `<div id='sezzle-widget'/>` after the price element in the PDP and Cart theme files once you have enabled the below options.
-* Set `Add Widget Script in PDP` to `Yes` for adding widget script in the Product Display Page which will help in enabling `Sezzle Widget` Modal in PDP.
+* Set `Enable Widget in PDP` to `Yes` for adding widget script in the Product Display Page which will help in enabling `Sezzle Widget` Modal in PDP.
-* Set `Add Widget Script in Cart Page` to `Yes` for adding widget script in the Cart Page which will help in enabling `Sezzle Widget` Modal in Cart Page.
+* Set `Enable Widget in Cart Page` to `Yes` for adding widget script in the Cart Page which will help in enabling `Sezzle Widget` Modal in Cart Page.
+* Save the configuration and clear the cache.

+### Developer Configuration

+* Enable the log tracker to trace the `Sezzle` checkout process.
+* Set `Send Logs to Sezzle` to `Yes` if you want the logs to be sent to Sezzle in a periodic basic.
+For this cron needs to be enabled.
+* You can also download the latest logs by clicking on `Sezzle Log` if any.
 * Save the configuration and clear the cache.

 ### Your store is now ready to accept payments through Sezzle.